11 Places Where You Can Responsibly Recycle Clothes for Money

 Platforms to sell used clothes online are taking a bite out of textile waste, but they don’t solve the problem for items that are no longer wearable or resellable.

-That’s where these online clothes recycling services come in.
+That’s where these online services to recycle old clothes come in.

 Next time you stuff a coffee-stained t-shirt or an old sock in a trash bag, rather send it to one of these platforms to recycle clothes for cash (or cash equivalent) instead.